ZenHubIO/API/README.md

 ## Authentication

 All requests to the API need an API token.
-Generate a token in the [Settings](https://dashboard.zenhub.io/#/settings) section of your ZenHub Dashboard.
+Generate a token in the **API Tokens section** of your ZenHub [Dashboard](https://app.zenhub.com/app/dashboard).
 The token is sent in the `X-Authentication-Token` header.
 For example, using `curl` it’d be:

 ```sh
 curl -H 'X-Authentication-Token: TOKEN' URL